Arrayindex/simpsons-coding-challenge/README.md

 1. A spring boot application that starts on port 8081
 1. A rest api that serves up all of the characters, allows search of characters, and returns a specific character's quotes.
+1. We would like to all CRUD operations supported in this api.
 1. __Meaningful__ Junit Unit tests

 **What we're looking at**